knoxite/website/content/blog/02-this-week-in-knoxite-week-15-2020/index.md

 ## On the development side of things...

- - You can now use a WebDAV-backend, which also allows you to connect to ownCloud and Nextcloud servers (by @craftamap)
+ - You can now use a WebDAV-backend, which also supports ownCloud and Nextcloud servers (by @craftamap)
  - We added a brand-new Microsoft Azure File Storage Backend (by @mahartma)
- - Restoring snapshots now supports the `-c`/`--exclude` flag (by @penguwin)
+ - Restoring snapshots now supports the `-c` / `--exclude` flag (by @penguwin)
  - Binaries and packages are now created with go-releaser (by @muesli)
  - Various other small changes & bugfixes (by @muesli)